-5 Business Essentials that will never be outdated
+5 Business Essentials

 Here are the 5 business essentials that will never be outdated:

-- Quality over Quantity
+- Quality vs. Quantity

-It may be hard to believe but we are yet to learn the capability and the minor triggers that play a role on our minds and eventually our perceptions.
+It may be hard to believe but we are yet to learn the capability and the minor triggers that play a role in our minds and eventually our perceptions.
 Branding plays a huge role in getting a silent message across to the audience on a subconscious level.
-Therefore, understanding how people react to certain elements such as colour, shapes and fonts, separately and combined, is crucial in knowing how best to present your brand to the world.
+Therefore, understanding how people react to certain elements such as colour, shapes, and fonts, separately and combined, is crucial in knowing how best to present your brand to the world.

 Branding is not a fancy term to describe simple work in order to make it sound fancy.
 It is a simple term that describes the understanding of the complex minds of people.
-And in doing so, gives you the pieces of a puzzle that will help people recognize and connect to your brand on a psychological level, from the moment they are faced with it.
+And doing so gives you the pieces of a puzzle that will help people recognize and connect to your brand on a psychological level, from the moment they are faced with it.

-Today of course, not everyone who specializes in branding uses the old school means of relying on psychology and understanding the delicate connections that our brains make.
+Today, of course, not everyone who specializes in branding uses the old school means of relying on psychology and understanding the delicate connections that our brains make.
 Many conduct market research to see what competitors and top brands in their industry are doing.
 By doing so, they collect all the information to get a picture of what they need to create visually.
 I won’t go into philosophy in this article, but it is no wonder that great philosophical minds have said that there is no such thing as creating something new.
-That which we call an original is somewhat of an adoption of that which already exists.
+That which we call an original is somewhat of adoption of that which already exists.

 The logo of a business stems from the branding and brand identity of the brand in question.
 The logo is not just a little written or drawn visual.
 It is a small visual that must translate an entire message of your business in one small image, making it another business essential.
 Ideally, it should be memorable and must stick in the mind of viewers.
 Imagine you are walking into a grand hall filled with people.
 Your only goal is to make a memorable impression on everyone present in the hall, and you only have one shot of doing this.
 That is your logo.
 You only have one shot at making an impression and trust me when I say that even though many seem to think a logo doesn’t matter, it does.